clarech712/clarech712.github.io/_pages/about.md

 ---

-Until mid-June, I was a visiting student in CS at the University of Oxford, where I was lucky to work on super exciting econ MARL research under <a href='https://www.jakobfoerster.com/'>Jakob Foerster</a> at <a href='https://foersterlab.com/'>FLAIR</a>.

-During the final year of my BSc, I am working on hint-guided neuro-symbolic learning under <a href='https://sites.google.com/view/shivam-goel/home'>Shivam Goel</a> at <a href='https://www.eecs.tufts.edu/~jsinapov/'>Jivko Sinapov</a>'s <a href='https://mulip.cs.tufts.edu/'>MuLIP Lab</a>.
+After graduating in May 2025, I will be a CS PhD student at <a href='https://www.brown.edu/'>Brown University</a>, supervised by the marvellous <a href='https://cs.brown.edu/people/faculty/amy/'>Amy Greenwald</a>.
+I will be focusing on topics in AI, multi-agent systems, reinforcement learning, and algorithmic game theory.
 Watch this space!

-After graduating in May 2025, I hope to remain in academia as a PhD student in Computer Science.
-I am broadly interested in artificial intelligence, especially reinforcement learning, robotics, and multi-agent systems, so that is what I am likely to pursue further.
+Throughout my BSc, I have worked on neuro-symbolic learning for novelty handling under <a href='https://sites.google.com/view/shivam-goel/home'>Shivam Goel</a> at <a href='https://www.eecs.tufts.edu/~jsinapov/'>Jivko Sinapov</a>'s <a href='https://mulip.cs.tufts.edu/'>MuLIP Lab</a>.
+Until mid-June 2024, I was a visiting student in CS at the University of Oxford, where I was lucky to work on super exciting econ MARL research under <a href='https://www.jakobfoerster.com/'>Jakob Foerster</a> at <a href='https://foersterlab.com/'>FLAIR</a>.

 In my free time, I am a polyglot bookworm, injury-prone runner, and avid cafe journaler.